 \section{Hybrid hadronization by coalescence and fragmentation}

-The Coalescence model has been widely applied as a mechanism of hadronization in HICs.
-This model was successful for the explanation of the constituent-quark number scaling of the elliptic flow $v_2(p_T)$ in $AA$ collisions for light hadrons and the large baryon-to-meson ratios for light hadron production at “intermediate” $p_T$ \cite{Fries:2008hs}.
-In recent years, for the HF hadron chemistry in $AA$ collisions, the charmed hadrons production has been investigated within this model predicting a large $\Lambda_c/D^0$ \cite{Oh:2009zj,Plumari:2017ntm,Cho:2019lxb,He:2019vgs}.
+Coalescence models have been widely applied as a mechanism of hadronization in HICs.
+These models were successful for the explanation of the constituent-quark number scaling of the elliptic flow $v_2(p_T)$ in $AA$ collisions for light hadrons and the large baryon-to-meson ratios for light hadron production at “intermediate” $p_T$ \cite{Fries:2008hs}.
+In recent years, for the HF hadron chemistry in $AA$ collisions, the charmed hadrons production has been investigated within these models predicting a large $\Lambda_c/D^0$ \cite{Oh:2009zj,Plumari:2017ntm,Cho:2019lxb,He:2019vgs}.
 This approach is suitable also to provide results in different collision systems, and it was proposed as an alternative approach of hadronization in very small collisions systems like $pp$ collisions, assuming that also in this systems a small QGP droplet can be formed where the charm quarks, produced in perturbative processes, can hadronize via recombination with light thermal partons present in the medium\cite{Minissale:2020bif}.
 It was shown that this hadronization mechanism can explain in a natural way the $p_T$ dependence of different charmed hadrons ratio like $\Lambda_c/D^0$, $\Xi_c/D^0$, $\Omega_c/D^0$ at top LHC energies.

 In this section, we recall the basic elements of the coalescence model developed in \cite{Greco:2003mm,Greco:2003vf,Fries:2003kq,Fries:2003vb} and based on the Wigner formalism.
 The momentum spectrum of hadrons formed by coalescence of quarks can be written as: